lemredd/talakutnangan/README.md

    - PostgreSQL (deployment) [slowest to set]
      - Change the `DATABASE_TYPE` variable in your *.env* to `pgsql`
      - Change the `DATABASE_URL` variable in your *.env* to URL provided by your host
-4. Run `npm run migrate:first` if it is the database server is newly installed; and chosen database is `mysql` or `pgsql`.
+4. Run `npm run migrate:initial` if it is the database server is newly installed; and chosen database is `mysql` or `pgsql`.
 5. Set the empty email variables.
 They may vary depending per team.
    - `EMAIL_USER`.
 This e-mail address will be used to log in to the SMTP server and will be the